Some of our recent work

 Sands NZ is a parent-run, nationwide group, specifically providing support and information to families who have experienced the death of a baby.
 Sands NZ was involved in all stages of the development and piloting of the survey due to their experience in this field as a community-based, consumer support organisation,

-The 2014 Maternity Consumer Survey of Bereaved Women has been undertaken in February 2015.
+The 2014 Maternity Consumer Survey of Bereaved Women has been undertaken again in February 2015.

 Environment Protection Agency